Saturday, 18 May 2024

 The story of Kannagi Kottam

-As per the sangam literature Silapathiharam written by Ilango Adigal, Kannagi who was the daughter of Masathuvan, a merchant and Kovalam, who also belongs to a Merchant Chettiar Group, got married and lived together till, Kovalam found Madhavi a dancer.
+As per the Sangam literature Silapathiharam written by Ilango Adigal, Kannagi who was the daughter of Masathuvan, a merchant, and Kovalam, who also belongs to a Merchant Chettiar Group, got married and lived together till Kovalam found Madhavi a dancer.
 After losing all his wealth came back to Kannagi and wanted to do business again, somewhere.
-They came to Madurai to sell one of her anglet, where Kovalan was branded as a thief of stealing Queen’s anglet and killed.
+They came to Madurai to sell one of her anklets, where Kovalan was branded as a thief for stealing Queen’s anklet and killed.
 Knowing this Kannagi came to Pandya Kings’s Court with anger and proved that her husband was not a thief and cursed Madurai to destroy due to fire.
 With anger not subsided and dismay, Kannagi walked along the Vaigai river and reached the VinneRRi parai also known as Neduvel Kundram.
-Kovalan came in a pusbha Vimana, tied the mangal sutra again and took her back.
-Hence Kannagui is called as Mangala Devi.
+Kovalan came in a pusbha Vimana, tied the mangal sutra again, and took her back.
+Hence Kannagui is called Mangala Devi.

 This incident was narrated to Chera King Cheran Senguttuvan, by the Kundra Kuravas.
-Seethalai Sathanar also told that, he had seen the same.
+Seethalai Sathanar also said that he had seen the same.
 Cheran Senguttuvan and his Queen decided to build a temple for Kannagi on the place where She went to Vinnulagam.
-He also brought the Stone for Kannagi idol from Himalayas after conquering the north Indian Kings and built this Kannagi Kottam.
+He also brought the Stone for the Kannagi idol from the Himalayas after conquering the north Indian Kings and built this Kannagi Kottam.

 It was proved that the Sangam Literature Silapathikaram, written by Ilango Adigal, is a real story of Kanngi, by Prof Dr Govindarajan.
-He travelled from Poompuhar to this place, as described in the Silapathikaram Literature.
-He started his journey in 1945, through the foot paths of Kannagi and Kovalan and reached this Hill where the Kannagi Kottam was constructed on 17th November 1963.
-For his life time achievement, he was conferred with Tholkappiyar award, by the then Indian President Pranab Mukherjee in 2012.
+He traveled from Poompuhar to this place, as described in the Silapathikaram Literature.
+He started his journey in 1945, through the footpaths of Kannagi and Kovalan, and reached this Hill where the Kannagi Kottam was constructed on 17th November 1963.
+For his lifetime achievement, he was conferred with the Tholkappiyar award, by the then-Indian President Pranab Mukherjee in 2012.

-Based on the temple construction, Pandya and Chozha period Tamil and Vattezhu inscriptions available and the damaged Kannagi Idol, it was concluded that this place is the Kannaki Kottam mentioned in the Silapathikaram.
+Based on the temple construction, Pandya and Chozha period Tamil and Vattezhu inscriptions available, and the damaged Kannagi Idol, it was concluded that this place is the Kannaki Kottam mentioned in the Silapathikaram.
 The idol was in three pieces and he took the head and compared the rock available on the hill and the idol rock.
-As per the analysis result the idol rock was not belongs to this hill, but, belongs to the Himalayan Hill region.
-It was told that the head of Kannagi idol was handed over to the then chief Minister M Karunanidhi, and after that the where about is not known.
-It was told that the centre part also missing in a court.
+As per the analysis result the idol rock does not belong to this hill, but, belongs to the Himalayan Hill region.
+It was told that the head of the Kannagi idol was handed over to the then Chief Minister M Karunanidhi and after that, the whereabouts are not known.
+It was told that the center part also missing in a court.

 Prof Dr Govindarajan

 As per the East India Company’s 1817 CE survey, this place was in Tamil Nadu’s territory.
-Latter the Surveys conducted in 1893, 1896 and the 1913 & 1915 boundary limits of Tamil Nadu and Kerala.
-The 1976 survey conducted jointly by the Tamil Nadu and Kerala Governments officials also confirmed the same.
-In the meeting it was agreed that the temple was about 40 feet from Territory limit in side Tamil Nadu.
-In 1976 the Mangala Devi Kannagi Kottam trust was formed at Gudalur to rebuilt the Temple.
+Later the Surveys were conducted in 1893, 1896, and the 1913 & 1915 boundary limits of Tamil Nadu and Kerala.
+The 1976 survey conducted jointly by the Tamil Nadu and Kerala government officials also confirmed the same.
+In the meeting, it was agreed that the temple was about 40 feet from the Territory limit inside Tamil Nadu.
+In 1976 the Mangala Devi Kannagi Kottam trust was formed at Gudalur to rebuild the Temple.
 Tamil Nadu Government agreed to lay a road inside the Tamil Nadu Territory and fund was also allocated.
-In the meantime Kerala Government had laid a road from Thekkadi and claims Kannagi kottam is in its territory.
-The sad part of this episode is the Tamil Nadu Government, had not taken any steps for solving this issue nor raised any objections.
+In the meantime, Kerala Government had laid a road from Thekkadi and claims Kannagi kottam is in its territory.
+The sad part of this episode is the Tamil Nadu Government, had not taken any steps to solve this issue nor raised any objections.

 POOJAS AND CELEBRATIONS

 Poojas are done only on Chithra Pournami day, that too from 06.00 hrs. to 18.00 hrs.
 Devotees are allowed to climb up both on vehicles and trekking from 06.00 hrs to 14.00 Hrs.
-Lot of restrictions are imposed by the Kerala Government.
-Only one Pongal can be prepared by the Mangala Devi trust and offer to Kannagi and food supply is restricted to 7 tractors.
+A lot of restrictions are imposed by the Kerala Government.
+Only one Pongal can be prepared by the Mangala Devi trust and offered to Kannagi and the food supply is restricted to 7 tractors.

-As a part of Chitra Pournami Celebration, The Mangala Devi Trust will bring the Holy water from river Kaveri.
-The same will be handed over to the Descendants of the Pandya’s Poonjar, who took care of these areas nearly 800 years.
-And the same holy water will be handed over to the trustees of Mangala Devi for abhishekam.
+As a part of the Chitra Pournami Celebration, The Mangala Devi Trust will bring Holy water from the river Kaveri.
+The same will be handed over to the Descendants of the Pandya’s Poonjar, who took care of these areas for nearly 800 years.
+The same holy water will be handed over to the trustees of Mangala Devi for abhishekam.

 The pooja schedule